-His minions are gone, his base is destroyed, his plans are ruined, and his Dragon-turned-Starscream's massive Zord failed to defeat the rangers.
+Power Rangers Dino Thunder has this as well with Big Bad Mesogog: His minions are gone, his base is destroyed, his plans are ruined, and his Dragon-turned-Starscream's massive Zord failed to defeat the rangers.
 Mesogog then confronts the rangers, and states that he managed to absorb enough power from their Dino Gems to complete his transfiguration.
-After saying the above line, he evolves into Mesomonster, a self-replicating and nearly invincible beast.
+After saying the line below, he evolves into Mesomonster, a self-replicating and nearly invincible beast.
 It takes literally everything the rangers have to destroy him.

 In Power Rangers S.P.D., Emperor Gruumm ultimately takes a last stand as well.
 After his army is destroyed and Omni has fallen, Gruumm erupts from the rubble of Omni's mechnical body and challenges his nemesis Doggie Cruger to one last battle.
 When Doggie wins, Gruumm orders him to end it, but Doggie refuses, instead cutting his other horn off and arresting him.

 Very common in the original Kamen Rider series.
 Many of the Generals/Commandants/Warlords, whatever they were called in their specific organization, would face down their Rider after he'd slaughtered their armies and ruined their plans enough, transform into a monstrous form with incredible power behind it, and fight the Riders one on one.